clarexiaoqi/meta_rl/README.md

 No other files are needed — these two are all you need to run the test.

 ## Objective:
-This repository contains updates to the HVAC cooling environment used for our Reinforcement Learning (RL)–based building control project.
+This repository contains updates to the HVAC cooling environment used for our RL–based building control.
 Currently, we are validating and stabilizing the PI-controlled cooling loop, and this update focuses on improving the cooling COP model using real RTU performance curves.

 1. Added York Affinity DNZ060 Performance Curves